Icenium/bond-content/grocery-list/lesson-3.md

 But that doesn't have to be the case.
 If you want to build these interfaces yourself, and not rely on an email workflow, you can do so with the Backend Services APIs.
 You can also do a lot of things we didn't have time to cover today—such as logging in with social accounts (Facebook, Google, Twitter, and so forth), integrating with Active Directory, and a lot more.

-What you did do today is build an app from scratch with a comprehensive user management system—all in about a half hour.
+What you *did* do today was build an app from scratch with a comprehensive user management system—all in about a half hour.
 And that's something worth celebrating.
 Congrats!